Can You Sue If You Were Hit By A Car While Jaywalking?

 That is a very generic way of illustrating comparative negligence in California.
 It is by no means a reflection of actual potential settlements or damages in a pedestrian accident case.

-The key takeaway is that yes, you can sue if you get hit by a car when you are jaywalking.
-We help pedestrians sue for pain, lost wages, and damages all the time.
-Book a free consultation with Arash Law to see if you have a case.
+The key takeaway is that, depending on the specifics of your case, you may be able to sue if you get hit by a car while jaywalking.
+We help pedestrians file a claim for compensation that may include pain, lost wages, and other losses.
+Schedule a free initial consultation with Arash Law at (888) 488-1391 to determine if you have a case.

 How Fault Is Determined In A Jaywalking Car Accident In California